14 Combined Loads

 To generalize the discussion for any set of coordinate axes, we will use generic terms for the various directions, as shown in Figure 14.1.
 The vertical axis of the cross-section will be referred to as the V axis, the horizontal axis of the cross-section will be referred to as the H axis, and the longitudinal (axial) direction will be referred to as the L axis.

 The longitudinal direction, synonymous with axial direction, is the direction perpendicular to a cross-section which is cut at a point of interest on a body.
-The cross-sectional axes are the axes one would draw on the cross-section once the cut is made.
+The cross-sectional axes are the axes one would draw on the cross-section based on viewing the cross-section down the longitudinal axis.

 Figure 14.1: To maintain generality, we will use V to denote the vertical axis of the cross-section, H to denote the horizontal axis of the cross-section, and L to denote the longitudinal axis of the body based on the cross-section of interest.

 On the other hand, for point Q, we must make a horizontal cut to examine that point.
-The normal direction then is the vertical, or yaxis. and the cross-sectional axes are the x and z axes.
+The normal direction to the cut is then the vertical, or y-axis, and the cross-sectional axes as viewed looking down the y-axis are the x and z axes.
+In this view, the x axis would appear to be the horizontal axis of the cross-section and the z axis would appear to the vertical axis of the cross-section.

 Figure 14.2: The longitudinal (L), horizontal (H), and vertical (V) axes depend on how the axes are arranged globally for the structure as well as the specific location of the point in question.